ashaheed00/TicTacToe/README.md

 # TicTacToe
-## Version UC9
+## Version UC10
-### Computer now has the ability to win as well as block the player from winning
+#### Computer now has the ability to move to corner if win or blocking doesn't happen